igorsodre/poke-trader-server/README.md

-# Templete for new node express app with authentication built in
+# Template for new node express app with authentication built in

 ## Quick postgress database setup